Malcolmcjackson/ExoplanetQuery/README.md

         ```sh
         source venv/bin/activate
         ```
+2. Run "main.py":
+    ```
+    python exoplanet_query/main.py
+    ```
-3. Use the main window to query exoplanet data.
+    - Use the main window to query exoplanet data.

-4. Open the secondary window to visualize data with plots.
+    - Open the secondary window to visualize data with plots.

 ## Potential Improvements
 Potential features to be implemented in the future: